 There are some points nevertheless that in my opinion would improve the manuscript from technical point of view.

 1. The method description requires some clarification.
 While the authors explain well the principle of the system in Figure 1, it remains somewhat undefined what the word "tunable" in tRPS means.
 It may remain unclear for the reader whether this refers to the term "stretching" later in the manuscript.
 Also, it should be explained what that "stretching" is.
 It is a parameter that can be modified during measurement but it is not described in Figure 1 (i.e. what is its part in overall working principle of the device).

+We have added information regarding the tunable aspect of the instrument in the figure legend of Figure 1 (therefore figure 1 has been slightly changed: added the arrow and “arm” text).
+Secondly we have added additional information in step 1.1.8.

 2. The authors provide a recommendation which pore size to use for extracellular vesicles.
 If there is a rule-of-thumb which pore size should be chosen based on expected particle size then it could be mentioned (e.g. when perhaps researchers want to study properties of large apoptotic vesicles compared to EVs, etc.).
 If for new sample type several pore sizes should be tested to get an estimate which size to use in all future experiments, it should be more clearly mentioned.

+We have updated step 1.1.2 to include all nanopores and their target size ranges for EV quantification and characterization.

 3. At row 432, please clarify, does this mean that each sample should be measured using several different pore sizes for making sure that smaller particles are not being missed during measurement?

+Additional text has been added to the manuscript explaining the trade-off between particle detection and nanopore clogging.
+This will explain in more detail the difficulties encountered when employing the “spiking method”, especially concerning the missing of a population of small EVs not reaching the detection threshold.

 4. In discussion, the manuscript could benefit of a short but concise comparison between the described method and other used techniques such as nanoparticle tracking analysis and dynamic light scattering (e.g. performance, ease of use, potential artifacts, advantages, limitations, cost, ease of use, data quality).

+We believe that describing the different alternative techniques with enough detail and accuracy is beyond the scope of this manuscript.
+In the introduction, we refer to a recently published review (vd Pol et. al 2013) where these techniques and others are described into great detail.

 Minor Concerns: